When Senior Estimator Taimoor Khan

 What challenges were you were facing that you thought could be handled better?

 In the past, I would present numbers to clients who were not construction professionals, and the initial reaction was always, “That estimate seems too high.”
-Clients often cannot relate to the scope of work attached to a number, so a visual representation and drill-down provides comfort.
+Clients often cannot relate to the scope of work attached to a number, so a visual representation and drill-down provide comfort.
 DESTINI Profiler is a cost estimating tool but, more importantly, a visual communication tool.

 What tools was Walbridge using to handle estimating work, prior to using DESTINI?